pull-fiction/make-crops-not-war/index.md

 First, it is possible to observe a plot that allows to get a global view of the effects of war on countries crop production.
 It is possible to read it in this way:

-* every dot represents a country that has had war in its territory;
+* Every dot represents a country that has had war in its territory;
-* on the X-axis there's the average rate of change of crop production in wartime;
+* On the X-axis there's the average rate of change of crop production in wartime;
-* on the Y-axis, instead, the average rate of change of crop production in peace;
+* On the Y-axis, instead, the average rate of change of crop production in peace;
-* the production is normalized according to both country size and population to allow a more fair comparison;
+* The production is normalized according to both country size and population to allow a more fair comparison;
-* the rates of change are shown in percentages;
+* The rates of change are shown in percentages;
-* the color represents the number of years in war.
+* The color represents the number of years in war.

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>